Equivariant Elliptic Cohomology and Mapping Stacks: The local model.

 where $T$ is an algebraic torus.
 This calculation is relatively straightforward, but important.
 It is obtained by combining the results of propositions \ref{remark:Kunneth}, \ref{proposition:toricopen1} and \ref{proposition:toricopen2}.
-It will play a key role in the next section as, via Luna slice theorem, we will often be able to reduce our arguments to this simple local case.
+It will also play a role in the next section as, via Luna slice theorem, we will often be able to reduce our arguments to this local case.
 Then, using codescent, we compute the elliptic Hochschild homology of smooth toric varieties with their standard torus action.
 This will give us a broad supply of geometrically interesting examples for which elliptic Hochschild homology can be explicitly described.
-We show that when $k=\mathbb{C}$ this coincides with the complexified equivariant cohomology of the analytification of $X$.
-This is the content of Theorem \ref{theorem:ellipticohoftoricvar}.
+Finally, in Theorem \ref{theorem:ellipticohoftoricvar} we show that when $k=\mathbb{C}$ this coincides with the complexified equivariant cohomology of the analytification of $X$.

-We begin this section with the following simple observation, which is an analogue of the K\"unneth isomorphism for mapping stacks.
-We will refer to it often when doing computations with quasi-constant maps in this section and the next. \begin{proposition}[K\"unneth formula] Let $G$ be an algebraic group and let $X$ and $Y$ be $G$-varieties.
+We begin this section with the following simple observation, which is an analogue of the K\"unneth isomorphism for mapping stacks. \begin{proposition}[K\"unneth formula] Let $G$ be an algebraic group and let $X$ and $Y$ be $G$-varieties.
 Then

 where $G$ acts on $X\times Y$ diagonally.
 Similarly, if we equip the product $X\times Y$ with the product action, we have that